 Kiera sighed, “I just don’t understand why it has to be you.”
 She carefully picked up the child who was crying.
 He clung to the Daybreaker suit.

-As Peacekeeper and Daybreak lifted off towards I.T., leaving the New York city Jawal-attack cleanup crew to their work, Rebecca replied playfully, “You know me, I always have to be the center of attention.”
+As Peacekeeper and Daybreak lifted off towards I.T., leaving the New York city Jawal-attack cleanup crew to their work, Rebecca replied jokingly, “You know me, I always have to be the center of attention.”

 Underneath her Daybreak suit, Kiera gulped.
 Her heart was racing with both fear and anticipation.
 She hated her own reaction.

-Jason nodded in understanding, “Your mother knows what she’s doing, Kier-” He started, but the reassurance was lost to deaf ears when the Peacekeeping moved.
+The metals of their suits touched when he bumped his shoulder to hers.
+“Your mother knows what she’s doing, Kier-” He started, but the reassurance was lost to deaf ears when the Peacekeeping moved.

-The crowd screamed in panic.
-Hardly realizing she had moved, Kiera plunged into the wreckage, shouting orders at the rest of the near interceptors.
-She found her mother in the tattered remains of the ship’s bridge, an unrecognizable mess of white metal and blood.
+Taking advantage of an opening, Daybreak plunged into the wreckage, shouting orders at the rest of the near interceptors.
+She found her mother in the tattered remains of the ship’s bridge that had yet to be breached by the seawater.
+Her figure was an unrecognizable mess of white metal and blood.

 It was a gruesome twenty minutes before D’Silva returned.
 Kiera still stood there, hardly hearing the hallway TV playing the breaking news of what had transpired earlier.

-Kiera didn't cry.
 She stood before the window, watching the emergency clean-up in the distance, the constant flashes of light confirming the world's desperate reliance on them.
 On her mother and Interceptor Technologies.

-After the disastrous expedition, without Rebecca Moss, the confident and charismatic face of IT, the company would probably go bankrupt.
+After the disastrous expedition, without Rebecca Moss, the confident and charismatic face of IT, the company would probably... go bankrupt.
+Her mother would be proud she was thinking of the company’s fate amidst the day's tragedy.

 I can’t let her legacy be destroyed.